volodya-lombrozo/newsman/docs/do-you-trust-me.md

 However, if you are really interested,
 I have published the complete [history](https://volodya-lombrozo.github.io/newsman/) of the results I obtained along the way.

-## Next week.
-Let's talk about the future?
+## What about the future?

-The next week I did the same, but with Issues.
+For the 'Next Week Plans' section I did almost the same.
-Since we don't have any special boards, backlog, scrum and similar, we use only plain issues.
+Since we don't have any special software to track tasks, or boards, backlog, and similar, we can use only plain GitHub issues.
+We are interested in issues created in the last month, because they are issues which we probably will solve sooner.
-Yes, most of them won't be solved during the next week.
+Of course, most of them won't be solved during the next week.
-So at the beggining I used all Issues for the last month, formatted them with AI tool and then manually remove the Items which I won't solve.
-By doing this I added some sort of fitering.
-Which reduced costs on API.

-So the prompt was like the following:
+And some plans will be missing and we will need to add them manually, however it is a rare case.

+So I get a list of issues assigned or opened by a developer for the last month, joined their titles and bodies, then added delimiter and send send them together with the following prompt.

 ```txt
 Please compile a summary of the plans for the next week using the following GitHub Issues descriptions.
 Each issue should be summarized in a single sentence, focusing more on the issue title and less on implementation details.